6d3m/SQL/datalemur_easy_Cities With Completed Trades.md

     GROUP BY users.city
     ORDER BY total_orders DESC
     LIMIT 3;

+### **Explanation**

+In this example, San Francisco has first place with 3 orders, Boston has second place with 2 orders, and Denver has third place with 1 order.

 Question reference: [datalemur](https://datalemur.com/).
                     Made by Nick Singh, Best-Selling Author of [Ace the Data Science Interview](https://www.amazon.com/dp/0578973839?&linkCode=sl1&tag=datalemur-20&linkId=be42c7443fa05a3c9d783fee4e6f4762&language=en_US&ref_=as_li_ss_tl)